James Trafford: Burnley

 On 3 July 2023, it was announced that a £15 million transfer fee had been agreed between Manchester City and Burnley for Trafford.
 With add-ons, the deal could reach a total of £19 million — which if met would break Burnley's transfer record.
 On 20 July 2023, Trafford's move to Burnley was officially completed.
 Due to their sell-on clause, Carlisle United got 15% of the fee for around £2.25m.
 He became the third most expensive British goalkeeper in history.

-He made his Burnley and Premier League debut on 11 August 2023, in a 3–0 home defeat to his former club Manchester City.
-He earned high praise after Man of the Match performance in a 1–1 draw against Brighton & Hove Albion on 9 December in which he made 10 saves.
+He made his Burnley and Premier League debut on 11 August 2023, in a 3–0 home defeat to his former club, Manchester City.
+He earned high praise after a Man of the Match performance in a 1–1 draw against Brighton & Hove Albion on 9 December, in which he made 10 saves.

 In January 2025, he saved two penalties in a league match against Sunderland, being praised by manager Scott Parker as a "special" player.
 Having not conceded a goal across any of their six matches in the month, he was named EFL Championship Player of the Month.
 By February 2025, Trafford had gone 1,000 minutes without conceding a goal.
 In March 2025, this streak came to an end in Burnley's EFL Championship match against Cardiff City, with Yousef Salech scoring in the 42nd minute.
-During this run, Trafford got 12 clean sheets in a row — breaking the record for the most consecutive clean sheets in Championship history (the prior record was 10).
-After 33 games, Trafford/Burnley had conceded only 9 goals — the lowest in the history of English Football at that point of the season.
+During this run, Trafford kept 12 clean sheets in a row, breaking the record for the most consecutive clean sheets in Championship history (the prior record was 10).
+After 33 games, Trafford and Burnley had conceded only nine goals, the fewest in the history of English Football at that point of the season.
 Trafford finished the season with 29 clean sheets, which equalled the record for a goalkeeper in a single season in English football.
-During the 2024–25 season, Burnley conceded only 16 goals in 46 games, the least in the history of the Football League, beating the previous record of 20, although this was 1 more than Chelsea's 15 conceded in 38 games in the 2004–05 Premier League.
+During the 2024–25 season, Burnley conceded only 16 goals in 46 games, the fewest in the history of the Football League, beating the previous record of 20, although this was one more than Chelsea's 15 conceded in 38 games in the 2004–05 Premier League.